jundalisay/superb/content/en/research/confucius/analects/chapter-2.md

 {{< /l >}}

+##

-Confucius replied to Tsz-kung about respecting the great man:
+Confucius replied to Tsz-Kung about respecting the great man:

 {{< l a="Confucius" >}}
 What he first says, as a result of his experience, he afterwards follows up.
 "The great man is catholic-minded, and not one-sided.
 The common man is the reverse.
 "Learning, without thought, is a snare; thought, without learning, is a danger.
 "Where the mind is set much upon heterodox principles there truly and indeed is harm."